StrikingLoo/strikingloo.github.io/wiki-articles/information-storage/anki.md

 Ebbinghaus found that the probability of correctly recalling an item declined (roughly) exponentially with time.
 Today, this is called the *Ebbinghaus forgetting curve*.

+### From Gwern:

+The research favors questions which force the user to use their memory as much as possible; in descending order of preference:

+- free recall
+- short answers
+- multiple-choice
+- Cloze deletion
+- recognition

+the research literature is comprehensive and most questions have been answered - somewhere.

+the most common mistakes with spaced repetition are

+- formulating poor questions and answers
+- assuming it will help you learn, as opposed to maintain and preserve what one already learned.
+(It’s hard to learn from cards, but if you have learned something, it’s much easier to then devise a set of flashcards that will test your weak points.)"

 "OK, but what does one do with it? … [N]ow that I have all this power – a mechanical golem that will never forget and never let me forget whatever I chose to – what do I choose to remember?" --[Gwern](https://www.gwern.net/Spaced-repetition)